saucelabs/testrunner-toolkit/docs/jenkins.md

 ## Configure the Jenkins Pipeline

 Add the `Jenkinsfile` at the root of your project directory so that Jenkins can detect changes and run `saucectl` accordingly.
-In the examples below we've set our `environment` variables to the secrets that we configured in Jenkins:
+In the examples below, the `environment` variables are the GitHub secrets configured in Jenkins:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--puppeteer-->